 Also, we co-ordinate with the Jewish-Israeli community of Aarhus in arranging gatherings according to Jewish tradition, for example, Passover and Chanukah celebrations.

 Anyone, Jewish or non-Jewish, who adheres with the purpose and program of the Danish-Israeli Association can become a member of our organization; provided of course that he or she is not a member of another organization whose aims are contradictory to those of DIF.

 Membership fee is 175 DKK for a year pro person or 225 DKK for a year for a couple.
-Entrance-fee at evening lectures is usually 75 DKK.
-The membership fee is valid for the period 1st July 2019 to 30th June 2020.
+Entrance-fee at evening lectures is usually free (75 DKK).
+The membership fee is valid for the period 1st July 2023 to 30th June 2024.